At Integratech we know that IT terminology can be confusing to understand so we have created this glossary.

-A virtual private network (VPN) is a private company network that uses a public network, such as the internet, to connect remote offices or users together on a LAN.
+A Virtual Private Network (VPN) is a private company network that uses a public network, such as the internet, to connect remote offices or users together on a LAN.
 The process of connecting to a VPN is called tunnelling.
-All information is encryped at the IP level to ensure a highly secure log on.
+All information is encrypted at the IP level to ensure a highly secure log on.

 A wide area network (WAN) is a computer network that connects a system of LANs over a large distance via fibre optic cables, telephone lines, or radio waves.

 Windows is a series of operating systems produced by Microsoft.
 The most current iteration is Windows 10 which was released in July 2015.